 Temperature: 42°F to 70°F

 What Is Club Moss?

 Club moss, scientifically known as Selaginella kraussiana, belongs to the Lycopodiaceae family of vascular plants.
 Selaginella is made up of over 300 different types of species but this article will cover the Kraussiana species.
 Kraussiana is commonly referred to as club moss because of its unique branching style.
-This plant is is great for a carpeting flora in terrain based enclosures because of its rapid growth outward… Easily covering the soil in a relatively short amount of time.
+This plant is great for a carpeting flora in terrain-based enclosures because of its rapid growth outward… Easily covering the soil in a relatively short amount of time.

 Club Moss Facts